functionaldude/realtime-chat/MESSAGING_SERVICE.md

 class SearchUserRequest(val searchTerm: String): ClientCommand()
 ```

-Each keypress fires a new `SearchUserRequest` command to the server, but the server only responds when `searchTerm.count() >= 3` to prevent too results.
+Each keypress fires a new `SearchUserRequest` command to the server, but the server only responds
+when `searchTerm.count() >= 3` to prevent too many results.

 Response command:
 ```kotlin